 Tipping Norms Around the World

-Tipping conventions vary widely by country, and applying the wrong local norm can come across as either stingy or oddly generous.
-In the United States, tipping 18–20% at full-service restaurants is the expected default because servers' base wages are often legally lower than standard minimum wage, with tips making up the difference.
-In the United Kingdom and much of continental Europe, 10% is typical and is sometimes already included as a service charge — adding a separate 18% tip on top would be unusual.
-In Japan, tipping is not customary at all and can occasionally be seen as confusing or even mildly rude in some contexts, since excellent service is considered standard rather than something requiring extra reward.
-In India, the convention has shifted significantly over the past decade — tipping 5–10% in casual and mid-range restaurants is now common in urban areas, though it remains far less rigid than in the US.
+Tipping conventions vary widely by country, and applying the wrong local norm can land as either stingy or oddly generous.
+In the United States, tipping 18-20% at full-service restaurants is the expected default because servers' base wages often run legally lower than standard minimum wage, with tips making up the difference.
+In the United Kingdom and much of continental Europe, 10% is typical and sometimes already shows up as a service charge, so adding a separate 18% tip on top would look unusual.
+Japan doesn't really do tipping at all, and offering one can occasionally come across as confusing or mildly rude in some contexts, since excellent service is considered the standard rather than something that needs extra reward.
+India's convention has shifted a lot over the past decade: tipping 5-10% in casual and mid-range restaurants is now common in urban areas, though it stays far less rigid than in the US.

-Knowing the local norm matters more than knowing the math, since the formula itself never changes — only the percentage you choose to apply does.
-When traveling, a quick check of the local convention (or simply observing what other diners do) prevents both under-tipping, which can be read as a comment on poor service, and over-tipping, which in some cultures can feel performative or even patronizing to service staff who don't expect it.
+Knowing the local norm matters more than knowing the math, since the formula itself never changes, only the percentage you apply does.
+When traveling, a quick check of the local convention, or just watching what other diners do, prevents under-tipping (which can read as a comment on poor service) and over-tipping (which in some cultures can feel performative to staff who don't expect it).

 Tipping for Other Services Beyond Restaurants

 The same percentage-of-bill logic extends to other tipped services, though typical rates differ.
-Hairdressers and salon services in the US typically receive 15–20%; taxi and rideshare drivers 10–15% of the fare; hotel housekeeping a flat amount per night (commonly $2–$5) rather than a percentage, since there's no bill to calculate from; and food delivery drivers 10–15% of the order value or a flat amount adjusted upward for distance, weather, or a particularly large order.
-The mental-math shortcuts in Step 3 apply equally well to any of these scenarios — the only variable that changes is which percentage convention applies to that specific service category.
+Hairdressers and salon services in the US typically get 15-20%.
+Taxi and rideshare drivers usually see 10-15% of the fare.
+Hotel housekeeping gets a flat amount per night (commonly $2-$5) rather than a percentage, since there's no bill to calculate from.
+Food delivery drivers get 10-15% of the order value or a flat amount adjusted upward for distance, weather, or a particularly large order.
+The mental-math shortcuts in Step 3 apply just as well to any of these; only the percentage convention changes depending on the service category.